The Faster Forward Fellowship (FFf) essay guidelines 2016

 The criteria of merit are as follows:

-- The essay must put forward an original suggestion (or several)–critical or creative–with supporting argumentation and documentation, that is intended to improve the current theory or practice of evaluation, as it is applied in the usual topical fields (education, social sciences, business, health, etc.) or in some other field which involves evaluation (e.g. sports, the arts, crafts, personal or public management, the study of domestic or wild animals, water quality, food or drug purity and efficacy, or anything else that someone evaluates or might evaluate).
+- The essay must put forward an original suggestion (or several)–critical or creative–with supporting argumentation and documentation, that is intended to improve the current theory or practice of evaluation, as it is applied in the usual topical fields (education, social sciences, business, health, etc.) or in some other field which involves evaluation (e.g. sports, the arts, crafts, personal or public management, the study of domestic or wild animals, water or drug purity, or anything else that someone evaluates or might evaluate).

 - The importance of the topic area addressed, either academically or socially, is a criterion of merit.